PlanktoScope/device-pkgs/reference.md

 Because some Docker hosts may already have ambiently-available resources not provided by applications running in Docker Stacks (for example, an SSH server on port 22 installed using `apt-get`), a Pallet package may also include a list of resources already ambiently provided by the host; if such a resource is declared, it should be provided by the Docker host regardless of whether the Pallet package is installed.
 Installing or uninstalling such a package will not affect the actual existence of such resources; it will only change a package manager's assumptions about what resources are ambiently provided by the host.

 ### Package features
-Pallet *features* provide a mechanism to express optional resource constraints (both required resources and provided resources) and functionalities of a package.
-The design of Pallet features is inspired by the design of the [features system](https://doc.rust-lang.org/cargo/reference/features.html) in the Rust Cargo package management system.
+Pallet package *features* provide a mechanism to express optional resource constraints (both required resources and provided resources) and functionalities of a package.
+The design of Pallet package features is inspired by the design of the [features system](https://doc.rust-lang.org/cargo/reference/features.html) in the Rust Cargo package management system.

 A package defines a set of named features in its `pallet-package.yml` metadata file, and each feature can be either enabled or disabled by a package manager.
-Each Pallet feature specifies any resources it requires from the Docker host, as well as any resources it provides on the Docker host.
+Each Pallet package feature specifies any resources it requires from the Docker host, as well as any resources it provides on the Docker host.

 ### Versioning with constraints and features